Stix-tomsk/PDF-Converter/README.md

 All images are automatically scaled to fit the page width.

 ## Instructions for use
-First of all, add a bot using the @PDFC0nverterBot tag or the link t.me/PDFC0nverterBot.
+First of all, add a bot using the @PDFC0nverterBot tag or the [link](https://t.me/PDFC0nverterBot).
 After that write him /start.
 Congratulations, you are one step closer to understanding with this bot.

 ![1](https://user-images.githubusercontent.com/57837079/160773909-c0ef936d-b6d7-4a4e-9972-9d7580bd46d3.png)